-- (a) Where a system is already installed and complies with either AS2118.1 or AS2118.4, it must include: - i. residential heads in the residential parts of the building; and/or - ii. fast response heads in all other areas. - (b) Where a system is to be installed, it must comply with either AS2118.1 or AS2118.4 and must include: - i. concealed residential heads in the residential parts of the building; and/or - ii. fast response heads in all other areas.
+- (a) Where a system is already installed and complies with either AS2118.1 or AS2118.4, it must include: - i. residential heads in the residential parts of the building; and/or - ii. fast response heads in all other areas. - (b) Where a system is to be installed, it must comply with either AS2118.1 or AS2118.4 as applicable and must include: - i. concealed residential heads in the residential parts of the building; and/or - ii. concealed fast response heads in all other areas.

-The smoke detection and alarm system must be activated upon operation of a sprinkler head.
+The smoke detection and/or alarm system must be activated upon operation of a sprinkler head.

 Note: Refer to the requirements of clause 4.5 of CDG 7.2 for installation and design of sprinkler systems.
-All sprinkler heads are to be concealed heads, unless otherwise approved by the FRMU.

-2.2.3 Smoke Detection and Alarm\
+2.2.2 Smoke Detection and Alarm